-A historic center listed as a World Heritage Site, a Jewish quarter that stores centuries of history and an increasingly lively atmosphere are among the many reasons to visit Krakow.
-Two days is the minimum time to spend in the city to see most of its attractions.
+A historic center listed as a World Heritage Site, a Jewish quarter that stores centuries of history and an increasingly lively atmosphere are some of the many reasons to visit Krakow.
+Two days are the minimum time you should spend in the city to get to know most of its attractions.

-In the tour I have prepared are the must-see places of the city, from its medieval historic center to the notorious Jewish ghetto, through Kazimierz (the old neighborhood where the Jewish population lived) and the Wawel Hill.
+In the tour I have prepared are the must-see places of the city, from its medieval historic center to the notorious Jewish ghetto, through Kazimierz (the old neighborhood where the Jewish population used to live) and the Wawel Hill.

-Day 1: Get to know in depth the Stare Miasto, the medieval historic center of Krakow
+Day 1: getting to know in depth the Stare Miasto, the medieval historical center of Krakow

 The area of the medieval historic center of Krakow is undoubtedly the most visited by tourists.
 Inside the old walled city are many of the monuments, churches and buildings that can not be missed, as well as a large number of stores and restaurants.